RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/port-configurations.md

 all the below ports open between them for internal cluster communication purposes.

-In addition, ensure that the ICMP protocol is enabled for communications between the nodes.
+In addition, make sure that the ICMP protocol is enabled for communications between the nodes.

 By default, the cluster assigns ports in the range of 10,000 - 19,999